gabrielejm/Videogame-Playlist/README.md

 ### Contributing<a name="contributing"></a>

-Conor McKoy, Danielle W., Dairon Ferrer, Ben Cummings, Justin Gabriele
+Conor McKoy, Danielle Wisen, Dairon Ferrer, Ben Cummings, Justin Gabriele

 ### Tests<a name="tests"></a>